cloudposse-archives/load-testing/README.md

 ###

-## Recommendations
+## Example recommendations

-1. From the load test stats and graphs above, we can conclude that the provisioned CPU and memory resources are enough to sustain 50 concurrent users going through the entire flow
+1. From the load test stats and graphs above, we can conclude that the provisioned CPU and memory resources on the Kubernetes cluster are enough to sustain 50 concurrent users going through the entire flow

-2. We should place all static assets behind a CDN (e.g. AWS CloudFront) to not overload the Kubernetes pods with serving the static assets (which rarely change)
+2. We recommend placing all static assets behind a CDN (e.g. AWS CloudFront) to not overload the Kubernetes pods with serving the static assets (which rarely change)